BasanthPR/AWS-VPC-Flow-Logs-Parser/README.md

 Perform the lookup for each flow record:
 Form the (dstport, protocol) pair.
-(Convert protocol to text, e.g., 6 -> "tcp") Check if that pair is in your lookup dictionary.
+(Convert protocol to text, e.g., 6 -> "tcp") Check if that pair is in the lookup dictionary.
 - If yes, get the corresponding tag.
 - If not, the tag is "Untagged".